Litauen/docs.bannerlordmodding.lt/modding/crashes.md

     REASON4: bad party with coordinates 0,0.
 I had this problem when Warlord or Deserters mod created deserters_... parties with coordinates 0,0.
 Game tries to get GetNavigationMeshCenterPosition(PathFaceRecord face) for those parties and crash.
 Example: https://report.butr.link/824A29

+    !!! tip "Use [Settlement Position Script](/editor/settlementpositionscript/) to find problems with navmesh and settlement placement."

 </p>